What Is Specialty Pharmacy? A Guide to High-Cost Drugs

 A case in point is the Integrated Care Pathway for Hepatitis C, where some states or health plans ensure patients fill HCV antivirals only through preferred specialty pharmacies that offer case management and subsidy programs.
 Results in such programs include higher rates of treatment completion and cure than in fee-for-service models.

-Specialty Pharmacy in COVID and Beyond
+Specialty Pharmacy in the Post-Pandemic Era

 In summary, practical deployments of specialty pharmacy run the gamut from startup ventures to giant chain strategies.
 The common thread is enhancing access and adherence for complex therapies, often by re-engineering the usual pharmacy workflow.